 4. Scalloway to Walls, Shetland

 Sweeping around the south east coastline of Shetland Mainland, this enchanting route passes glittering lochs, quiet glens and huge expanses of coastline.
-There are plenty of stunning viewpoints and attractions to stop off at en route too, such as Lea Gardens and the Neolithic Stanydale Temple.
+There are plenty of stunning viewpoints and attractions to stop off en route too, such as Lea Gardens and the Neolithic Stanydale Temple.

 - Departure point: Scalloway